Pooja-4NI24EC406/OTA-folded-cascode/README.md

 <h1> OTA-folded-cascode</h1>
 ### INTRODUCTION<br>
- The Folded Cascode Operational Transconductance Amplifier (OTA) plays a crucial role in analog integrated circuit design, particularly for applications demanding high gain, wide input range, and efficient power consumption.
-Unlike conventional OTA topologies such as the telescopic cascode, which suffer from limited input and output swing under low supply voltages, the folded cascode architecture employs a current folding technique using complementary transistors, alowing for a greater signal swing while preserving a high output impedance.
-This design feature makes the folded cascode OTA highly suitable for low-voltage CMOS technologies, including the 180nm process node, where headroom constraints are significant.
+ The Folded Cascode Operational Transconductance Amplifier (OTA) plays a<br>
+ crucial role in analog integrated circuit design, particularly for applications<br>
+ demanding high gain, wide input range, and efficient power consumption.
+Unlike<br>
+ conventional OTA topologies such as the telescopic cascode, which suffer from<br>
+ limited input and output swing under low supply voltages, the folded cascode<br>
+ architecture employs a current folding technique using complementary transistors,<br>
+ alowing for a greater signal swing while preserving a high output impedance.
+This<br>
+ design feature makes the folded cascode OTA highly suitable for low-voltage<br>
+ CMOS technologies, including the 180nm process node, where headroom<br>
+ constraints are significant.<br>
- A folded cascode is a type of electronic circuit configuration that combines a cascode amplifier with a folded structure, providing high gain, high output impedance, and improved stability.
+ A folded cascode is a type of electronic circuit configuration that combines a cascode amplifier with a folded structure, providing high gain, high output impedance, and improved <br>stability.
 It's used to enhance performance in analog circuits.<br>

 ### ABBREVIATIONS AND ACRONYMS DESIGN EQUATION<br>
  OTA- Operational Transconductance Amplifier<br>